Policy and Advocacy

 - Collective Consultation of NGOs for Education for All (UNESCO)

 - International Network for Education in Emergencies

 In partnership with the International Council for Adult Education (ICAE), Education International (EI) and the European Student Union (ESU) the movement created the Education Academia Stakeholder Group (EASG) to represent education and the civil society at the United Nation High Level Political Forum (HLPF) on Sustainable Development Goals.
-The EASG organizes every year a side event to emphasize the links between education and the SDGs being evaluated.
+The EASG organises every year a side event to emphasise the links between education and the SDGs being evaluated.

 Recently, the GCE was granted a Special Consultative status at the UN Social and Economic Council (ECOSOC).
 The status will give the movement greater access within the UN system, especially to human rights bodies.

 The GCE represents education civil society as well during the World Bank annual meetings, the UN General Assembly, the G7 and G20.